On the Identifiability of Causal Graphs with the Invariance Principle: Preliminaries

 \subsection{Structural causal models and ICA}

 Let us consider a set of causal variables $\mathbf X$, with components generated according to a structural causal model

-\looseness-1 where $\mathbf X_{\Parents_i}$ are the causes of $X_i$, specified by a directed acyclic graph (DAG) $\mathcal G$ with nodes $\bfX$. $\Parents_i \subset \set{1,...,d}$ denotes the indices of the parents of $X_i$ in the graph (see \cref{app:graph_theory} for precise definitions on graphs).
+\looseness-1 where $\mathbf X_{\Parents_i}$ are the causes of $X_i$, specified by a directed acyclic graph (DAG) $\mathcal G$ with nodes $\bfX$. $\Parents_i \subset \set{1,...,d}$ denotes the indices of the parents of $X_i$ in the graph.
 The functions $F_i$ are the \textit{causal mechanisms} that map causes to effects.
 We assume mutually independent noise terms $\mathbf S = (S_1, ..., S_d)$ with density $p_{\theta}$, where $\theta$ is a set of parameters defining the density function.
 Further, we restrict to structural causal models where there are no latent common causes.